 FEDERAL DEPARTMENT OF EDUCATION FEEDS THE BUSINESS OF K12 EDUCATION

 The U.S spends over $600 billion a year on public schools.

 The federal government is a much larger financial contributor to colleges and universities than to K-12 schools.

-Less than 9% of that money comes from the federal government, and it is almost exclusively dedicated to specific populations of children, most notably students with disabilities and students in low-income communities.
+Less than 9% of that $600 billion a year on public schools.600 Billion from the federal government, is almost exclusively dedicated to specific populations of children, most notably students with disabilities and students in low-income communities.
 Roughly half of all nonfederal education funding comes from local property taxes raised by over 13,000 local school districts.

 2016 FACT SHEET